 Local and domestic demand is a major driver for the strong performance at the CN Tower and MSC.
-In addition, the CN Tower relies on international visitors, particularly United States ("US") visitors.
-In DC's latest Overnight Arrivals at a Glance report for May 2023, it reported that for the month of May, international arrivals to Canada were about 81% of May 2019 levels, but up 55% from May 2022.
-In the same report, it showed some major international markets above 80% of May 2019 levels (US - 83%, Mexico - 110%,and France - 96%); however, the Asian markets continued to be well below May 2019 levels (China - 28%, Japan - 38%).
-That said, Japan and China's travel has increased since February 2023, and both countries are well above May 2022 levels (China - 253% and Japan - 144%).
+In addition, the CN Tower relies on international visitors, particularly United States (US) visitors.
+In Destination Canada's ("DC") Overnight Arrivals at a Glance report for August 2023, it reported that for the month of August, international arrivals to Canada were about 73% of July 2019 levels and up 34% from August 2022.
+However, the August results showed a a sharp decline from the July report, which showed international arrivals at 82% of 2019 levels.

+In the August report, it showed some major international markets above 75% of August 2019 levels (US - 75%, Mexico - 126%, UK - 85%, and France - 79%); however, the Asian markets continued to be well below July 2019 levels (China - 20%, Japan - 43%).
+That said, Japan and China's travel has increased since February 2023, and both countries are well above August 2022 levels (China - 254% and Japan - 94%).
 DC has predicted that it will take longer for the Asian markets to return.

 For context, DC reported approximately 1,000,000 international arrivals from China and Japan in 2019, whereas there were only approximately 125,000 in 2022.
-From January to May 2023, Canada has seen approximately 7.8 million international arrivals, which is 105% higher than the comparable period in 2022, and approximately 80% of the the comparable period in 2019.
+From January to August 2023, the approximate number of arrivals from Japan and China was 210,000, a significant increase from 2022, but still well below 2019 levels.
+From January to August 2023, Canada has seen approximately 18.7 million international arrivals, which is 65% higher than the comparable period in 2022, and approximately 82% of the comparable period in 2019.

 One of the challenges that many companies in the tourism and hospitality industries are facing is the tightening labour market.
-DC highlighted in its DC Q1 Snapshot that there were 126,000 unfilled tourism jobs in the market.
+DC highlighted in its latest DC Snapshot in Q1 that there were 126,000 unfilled tourism jobs in the market.
 The shortage of labour is putting pressure on the ability of companies to meet the market demand for their products and services, while also putting upward pressure on wages and driving wage growth.
+Tourism HR Canada, in its labour market snapshot for October 2023 reported that employment in tourism was up close to 6.0% from October 2022 levels, and just behind pre-pandemic levels at 97.4%.